pingcap/tidb-operator/deploy/gcp/README.md

 mysql -h <tidb_ilb_ip> -P 4000 -u root
 ```

-> *NOTE*: You need to install the MySQL client before you connect to TiDB via MySQL.
+> *Note*: You need to install the MySQL client before you connect to TiDB via MySQL.

 ## Interact with the cluster